I owe all my success in life to effective communication. This includes my professional life, my love life, and my social life.

 It’s just three small tips with huge payoffs!
 Read on…

 In my professional life, I work as a sales engineer, data scientist, and master of duct tape.
-I stick things together to make them work in a high technology field.
+I stick things together to make them work in a high-technology field.
 It’s one of the most affirming and exciting things I’ve ever done in my life and I look forward to going to work every day.

 I didn’t go to school for computer science or data science, I have a degree in Civil Engineering.
 I worked as a Professional Engineer for over 20 years.
 So how did I get here?

-I got into this field by luck, curiosity, hard work, and communication.
+I got into this field through luck, curiosity, hard work, and communication.
 I had started a blog on data mining that turned into a full-blown career in the startup world and data science, and I couldn’t have done it without communicating complex ideas simply and effectively.